Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Quenched results

-This section is devoted to the proofs of the results presented in Section \ref{s252}.
-We start by proving Theorem \ref{momdualgen} that states that the quenched moment duality holds for $P$-almost every environment $\om$.
+In this section we prove quenched parts of the results stated in Section \ref{s25}.
+We start with the proof of the second part of Theorem \ref{thm2.3}, which establishes the quenched moment duality \eqref{quenchedual} for almost every environment $\om$.

-\begin{proof}[Proof of Theorem \ref{momdualgen}(Quenched moment duality)] Since both sides of Eq. \eqref{quenchedual} are right-continuous in $T$, it is sufficient to prove that, for any bounded measurable function $g:\Db^\star\to\Rb$,
+\begin{proof}[Proof of Theorem \ref{thm2.3} (Part II: quenched moment duality)] Since both sides of \eqref{quenchedual} are right-continuous in $T$, it is sufficient to prove that, for any bounded measurable function $g:\Db^\star_T\to\Rb$,